mnguye95/personal-blog/src/posts/forward-sms-message-to-discord-channel-using-twilio-functions.md

 ```
 <br>

-Now, click Deploy All.
+Now, click Save and then Deploy All.

 ![Add Code Snippet to Function](/assets/images/forward-sms-message-to-discord-channel-using-twilio-functions/replace-code-after.png "Add Code Snippet to Function")

 ## Step 3: Deploy and Test

-Test it by sending a text message to your Twilio phone number and you should receive the text in your Discord channel.
+Try sending a text message to your Twilio phone number and you should receive the text in your Discord channel.

 And there you go, you have successfully forwarded SMS messages to a Discord channel!